-Asked which statements had discrepancies, Baiamonte identified Ramirez, Gonzalez and Johnson.
-He did not mention Baca.
-According to Ramirez, it was not Johnson, but Montoya who was yelling to get off the track.
-Montoya substantiated these facts.
-At the Investigation, he stood by his statement and did not testify.
 The Carrier is correct in its assessment that the Conducting Officer is typically in the best position to make credibility determinations, and in most instances the Board will leave such credibility determinations undisturbed.
-The reason for this deference is that the hearing officer is the trier of fact, and is therefore in the best position to evaluate voice, appearance, behavior and gestures during testimony.
-In our assessment, this well-established and totally appropriate deference should not be distorted to give a hearing officer license to misuse the Investigation platform in order to discredit written statements that appear to be true, without the benefit of oral testimony or other credible evidence.
+The reason for this deference is that the Hearing Officer is the trier of fact, and is therefore in the best position to evaluate voice, appearance, behavior and gestures during testimony.
+In our assessment, this well-established and totally appropriate deference should not be distorted to give a Hearing Officer license to misuse the Investigation platform in order to discredit written statements which appear to be true, all without oral testimony or other credible evidentiary basis.

 A charge of dishonesty requires proof that the individual intentionally and volitionally put forward a known falsehood, a finding which goes far beyond a simple finding that testimony lacks persuasive value.
-We do not find Claimant Baca's version of events to be so flawed as to support a finding of dishonesty.
-Baca apparently misidentified Johnson as the person yelling, rather than Montoya.
-It was a moment of confusion if not panic, and such a misidentification is not substantial enough to warrant penalty.
+We cannot find adequate support in the record to uphold a charge of dishonesty against Claimant Montoya; no falsehood has been or can be identified.
+Claimant Montoya affirmed his statement at the Investigation, and did not add to it.